Friday, 19 May 2017

 This is soon followed by the closing shot - revealing a twist to end the cartoon.
 The narrator concludes, "As we were saying, cats hate -- er, (clears throat) cats love water!", as the shot reveals the cat happily snoozing inside a fishbowl - whilst the fishbowl scowls inside a claustrophobic glass cup.

-It's an amusing twist to the entire concept of "cats hating people", but admittedly, I feel the overall cartoon ending is a little unjustified.
+It's an amusing twist to the entire concept of "cats hating water", but admittedly, I feel the overall cartoon ending is a little unjustified.
 Call me sadistic, but personally I feel the payoff would've worked better with a darker ending - with explanation to WHY cats hate water.
 After all, the cat was certainly the antagonist of this cartoon.

 An ending like that might've been too dark for Chuck Jones; but it's certainly not unheard of (i.e. Angel Puss) - and there could always a light-hearted approach to it.
 A morbid ending might've been too predictable for Michael Maltese; but either way, the twist works fine for how it is - making it less upsetting.